Abdulbasith0512/Audit-IQ/README.md

 *   **Drill-Down Panels:** Granular views of detailed SoD violations, anomalous transactions (with risk score progress bars), and a searchable ledger log.

 ---

-## 💬 Interview Quick-Reference Guide

-Be prepared to answer these technical and business questions in your data science / internal audit interview:

-### Q1: Why did you choose Isolation Forest instead of a standard classification model?
-> "In transaction auditing, we deal with **unlabeled data** and **extreme class imbalance**.
-True fraud is rare (often < 0.1%) and we rarely have a set of labeled examples.
-Standard supervised models (like Random Forests or XGBoost) would fail or overfit.
->
-> Isolation Forest is an unsupervised algorithm designed specifically for outlier detection.
-Instead of profiling normal transactions, it isolates anomalies.
-It does this by building an ensemble of isolation trees.
-Because anomalies have distinct values, they require fewer splits to isolate and appear closer to the root of the trees.
-It is computationally efficient and requires no feature scaling."

-### Q2: Why did you normalize the variables in the Risk Scoring Engine?
-> "Volume is measured in hundreds of transactions, whereas SoD violations and anomalies are measured in tens.
-If we plugged these raw numbers directly into a weighted formula, the volume would completely dominate the risk score.
-We normalized the metrics using **MinMax Scaling** so that all metrics sit on a standardized `[0, 1]` scale before applying our weights.
-This ensures that a department with massive volume but perfect controls isn't incorrectly flagged as high-risk."

-### Q3: Why is Segregation of Duties (SoD) checking critical in a bank?
-> "SoD is the core of preventative control in financial institutions.
-It ensures that no single individual can complete a transaction cycle without independent oversight.
->
-> If an analyst can both create a vendor and approve payments to that vendor, they can execute fictitious vendor fraud.
-By writing a rule checker to flag these access anomalies, we catch system access vulnerabilities *before* they translate into active fraudulent payments."

-### Q4: How would you upgrade this platform in a production environment?
-> 1.  **Transition to Supervised Learning:** If we get feedback from auditors (i.e. 'audited and found true issue' labels), we can upgrade the weighted formula to a **supervised Logistic Regression model**, which allows us to mathematically optimize our risk weights and evaluate feature coefficients for audit explainability.
-> 2.  **Incremental Pipelines (Spark/Airflow):** Run the ETL and model training on a weekly or daily schedule using Apache Airflow, processing streaming transaction files directly from the bank's core ledger database.
-> 3.  **Model Monitoring:** Track feature drift and prediction distributions over time to monitor for changes in employee spending patterns and prevent model degradation.